usdot-fhwa-stol/carma-validation/core_validation/readme.md

 	- Figure 4. throttle pct actual vs commanded
 	- Figure 5. steering angle actual vs commanded
 	- Figure 6. brake pct actual vs commanded
+- plot_type.
+Options are `scatter` or `line`.
+Scatter plots have plain language labels in the legend; line plots use topic and field names.
 - save_figs.
 Options are `png` or `html`, anything else (including omitting it) means that plots are not saved.
 The save locations are hardcoded in for now, in C:\Users\Public\Documents.

 ## after running the script